trackIT-Systems/sonari/back/docs/user_guide/annotation_projects.md

 !!! info "Defining the RoI"

     The method an annotator uses to mark the RoI for each sound event can vary, depending on the type of sound being annotated.
-Whombat provides multiple approaches for this.
+Sonari provides multiple approaches for this.
 For instance, annotators can use a bounding box to encompass the starting and ending time of the sound event, along with its lowest and highest frequency.
 Alternatively, annotators may choose to mark only the exact moment in time when the sound occurs, particularly for short pulses.

 The second type is annotating an audio **clip**.
-Annotations for a clip in Whombat involve attaching tags or creating notes for the entire clip, not for a specific sound within it.
+Annotations for a clip in Sonari involve attaching tags or creating notes for the entire clip, not for a specific sound within it.
 However, when annotating a clip, the annotator can, of course, create annotations for the sound events within the clip.

 !!! info "What is a Clip?"

-    In Whombat, an audio clip is a portion of a complete recording, like the first second of a soundscape.
+    In Sonari, an audio clip is a portion of a complete recording, like the first second of a soundscape.
 Surprisingly, the entire recording can also be seen as a clip, and even a clip extending beyond the recording's end is valid.
-    Whombat leans on clips for annotation because they offer a standardized and more manageable way of annotating.
+    Sonari leans on clips for annotation because they offer a standardized and more manageable way of annotating.
 Imagine annotating a full 1-hour recording—clips make this task more feasible.
 Additionally, using clips of consistent duration within a project enhances comparability.

-With these two ways of annotation, Whombat lets you describe audio details exactly as you need.
+With these two ways of annotation, Sonari lets you describe audio details exactly as you need.

 Annotation serves a specific purpose, whether it's reviewing all recordings from a dataset or gathering material for ML development.
-To streamline this process, Whombat neatly organizes all annotation work into **annotation projects**.
+To streamline this process, Sonari neatly organizes all annotation work into **annotation projects**.

-An annotation project in Whombat comprises **annotation tasks**, a collection of audio clips awaiting annotation.
+An annotation project in Sonari comprises **annotation tasks**, a collection of audio clips awaiting annotation.
 Each project should establish a clear criterion for what constitutes a successfully annotated clip.
 Therefore, we encourage each project to provide explicit instructions on how to annotate.
 As a best practice,